CHESAPEAKE CANINE

 Here's how we apply each:

 3) Positive Reinforcement.
 Positive reinforcement focuses on rewarding desirable behaviors to encourage their repetition while ignoring or redirecting undesirable behaviors.
 It helps build trust and strengthens the bond between the dog and owner.
-Here's how it can be applied to address aggression:

 By combining play, positive reinforcement, and punishment judiciously and within the context of a comprehensive behavior modification plan, it's possible to address dog aggression effectively while fostering a trusting and positive relationship between the dog and its owner.